etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 ### eth_createAccessList

-CreateAccessList creates a EIP-2930 type AccessList for the given transaction.
+CreateAccessList creates an EIP-2930 type AccessList for the given transaction.
 Reexec and BlockNrOrHash can be specified to create the accessList on top of a certain state.